 Epilepsy is a common neurological disorder in dogs that causes seizures that might lead to a loss of consciousness.

-There are times where you might observe warning signs that a seizure is about to occur.
+There are times when you might observe warning signs that a seizure is about to occur.

-Treatment might include antiepileptic medication and a variety of meds designed to help with convulsions.
+Treatment might include antiepileptic medication and a variety of meds designed to help with convulsions, after investigations into the underlying cause have been conducted.

 Hypothyroidism occurs when the dog’s body doesn’t make enough thyroid hormone.